-The writing sample should consist of approximately 4000 words of prose or script or 80 lines of poetry.
-The writing sample should be emailed direct to Dr Jennifer Young after you have submitted your application.
-Please contact Jennifer Young if you have queries about the writing sample.
+The writing sample should consist of approximately 4000 words of prose or 10 pages of script or 80 lines of poetry.
+The writing sample should be uploaded with your application.
+Please contact the creative writing staff at email@example.com if you have queries about the writing sample.

 International students should have an English Language assessment of IELTS 7.0 with a minimum 6 in each section and 7 in writing, or equivalent as determined by the School of Humanities.
 Other English language tests are accepted.
 Please contact the International Office for details.